Learning for Sustainability: Connecting Classrooms Course

-The blended learning course (face to face sessions and online inputs) offers teachers the opportunity to engage and collaborate over an eight week period which include a day-long participative face to face session at the beginning and at the end of the period, supported by fortnightly inputs from online materials.
+The blended learning course (face to face sessions and online inputs) offered teachers the opportunity to engage and collaborate over an eight week period which included a day-long participative face to face session at the beginning and at the end of the period, supported by fortnightly inputs from online materials.

 Teachers who successfully completed the course were eligible to apply for British Council Professional partnerships grants of £3000 towards overseas study visits to partner schools in other countries.
-Learning can be used to strengthen international links at your school, enriching teaching and learning through partnerships and joint projects.

-The professional learning is fully funded for all local authority teachers.
+The professional learning was fully funded for all local authority teachers.